John Patterson enters his third season as the assistant women's basketball coach at Washington University in St. Louis in 2015-16.

 He received his associate of arts degree from John A. Logan College in 2004, and his bachelor’s degree in education from Fontbonne University in 2007.
 Patterson played four seasons of basketball at Carterville High School (Ill.) and was an all-state honorable mention basketball selection in 2001 and 2002.
 He went on to play two seasons at John A. Logan and one at Fontbonne.

-Patterson and his wife, Erin, welcomed a daughter, Reese Alley, on July 9, 2014.
+Patterson and his wife, Erin, have one daughter, Reese (1).